lordelph/icofileloader/README.md

 *Note: this was based on some classes originally written in 2005 by [Diogo Resende](https://www.phpclasses.org/package/2369-PHP-Extract-graphics-from-ico-files-into-PNG-images.html).
-While these were originally provided on the PHPClasses site under a GPL license, Diogo kindly agreed to allow them to be used on an MIT license.*
+While these were originally provided on the PHPClasses site under a GPL license, Diogo kindly agreed to allow them to be licensed under an MIT license.*

 [ico-license]: https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square
 [ico-travis]: https://img.shields.io/travis/lordelph/icofileloader/master.svg?style=flat-square